 While there is a lot to be excited about when it comes to iOS 12 in general, iPhone X users will not just get the same new features and tweaks that all other iPhones will get — they'll get a few unique ones that will make the device even more desirable to those who don't have one yet.

-Another beta for iOS 11.4.1 was released to developers on Monday, June 18, exactly one week after iOS 11.4.1 beta 2 was pushed out.
+Another beta for iOS 11.4.1 was released on Monday, June 18, exactly one week after iOS 11.4.1 beta 2 was pushed out.
 Like the second beta, iOS 11.4.1 beta 3 has no new features or any known enhancements or bug fixes.
 It's likely Apple is simply using iOS 11.4.1 to add under-the-hood improvements only, since iOS 12 beta is already out.

 Since the San Bernardino shooting in 2014, Apple's been engaged in a game of cat and mouse with law enforcement.
 Authorities want access to evidence on criminals' iPhones, but Apple wants to protect all of its customers' personal data equally.
 The latest installment in this saga has Apple outright disabling the Lightning port.